 Intergovernmental receivables are primarily comprised of amounts due from the State and Federal governments.
-Revenue is recorded as earned when eligibility requirements are met.
-Grant revenues deferred in the governmental fund financial statements include unearned revenue and deferred inflows if revenue is received more than 60 days following year-end (unavailable to pay liabilities of the current period).
-Revenue received after 60 days is fully recognized as revenue in the district-wide statements if grantor eligibility requirements are met.
+Revenue is recorded as earned, when eligibility requirements are met.
+Grant revenues are deferred in the governmental fund financial statements and included in unearned revenue.

-Amounts due from other governments at June 30, 2016 are as follows:
+Amounts due from other governments at June 30, 2017 are as follows:

-Due from the State of Michigan - State Aid \$ 204,715
+Due from the State of Michigan - State Aid \$ 228,554

-Due from Federal Grants 68,600
+Due from Federal Grants 67,021

-Other 7,127
+Other 1,721

-• 280,442

-.
-200,442
+\$ 297,296